FAQs

 More information: CEFC asset finance

-We’re a small organisation, which limits our ability to consider smaller-scale projects.
+We have a limited ability to consider smaller-scale projects.

 Our asset finance programs are an effective way for us to extend the reach of our finance to thousands of investors, together with major banks, specialised lenders and funds.